Cyclic3/august/README.md

 `foo|dp(3)` will give a float rounded to 3 decimal places.
 ## Fixups
 August also fixes a couple of common mistakes, such as forgetting to put `output=string` into Maple's `latex` function.
 It also escapes characters, allowing you to use quotes and brackets without drawing Mobius' ire.
+## `#!norandom`
+**DO NOT USE THIS UNLESS YOU ARE 100% SURE THAT THE GENERATED MAPLE CODE WILL NOT GENERATE ANY RANDOM NUMBERS!**

+This directive disables the RNG setup boilerplate, which fetches (assumed) good random numbers from Mobius.
+If you mess up and call the RNG after this, Maple's inbuilt (and very insecure) RNG seeding mechanism will be called.
+Such failures will include race conditions, where occasionally two students will be given identical questions.